saltzm/cgen/README.md

   * entries: An object of the format { name : value, ... } for each enum entry.
 Also accepts a list of names if the default values may be used.
-* **type**: An alias in javascript for a type in C. When a type is defined with defineType, the type will be accessible from anywhere as 't.MyAlias'
+* **type**: An alias in javascript for a type in C. When a type is defined with defineType, the type will be accessible from anywhere as 't.MyAlias'.
+This currently does **not** define a typedef in C.
   * ctype: The corresponding C type for the alias
   * alias: The alias for the type
 * **metatype**:
   * A javascript function that takes in a type (which is just a string) and outputs a new type string.
 When defined, the metatype will be accessible from anywhere as mt.MyMetatype(t.SomeOtherType).
 An easy example of this would be mt.Ptr(t.Int) as a pointer to an int.
 It would expand to "int \*".
-Enums and Unions could also be defined this way (and may be in the future).
+    Unions could also be defined this way.
 * **constant**: A free-floating key-value pair to define as a constant.
   * name: The name of the constant
   * module: The module the constant belongs to
   * visibility: 'public'/'private'
   * value: The value of the constant.